-Oftentimes, when a root account is compromised, users ask how they can “clean” their server.
+When a root account is compromised, users often ask how they can “clean” their server.
 To put it as succinctly as possible: without knowing every action that has ever taken place on a server, it is impossible to prove that the server is completely clean.
 While it is simple to show a compromised server, showing the opposite, for all intents and purposes, is not.

 After a root-level compromise, the only determinations that can be made about the server’s integrity are the following:

 Utilities like rkhunter and chkrootkit can be just as harmful as they are helpful.
 While they may provide information about known rootkits, they may also create a false sense of trust and security.
-If rootkit detection was 100 percent perfect, 100 percent of the time, there would be no need for multiple products in order to do so.
+If rootkit detection performed flawlessly every time, there would be no need for multiple products in order to do so.
 Remember, these utilities check for known malware only.
 While they can conduct some heuristics, they can also provide false positives.
 Most importantly, it is both simple and commonplace for malware developers to evade detection by downloading these utilities and learning how they work.

 There will always be unknown malware that has never been and will never be detected.
 Malware often has variants that operate in many different ways.
 Without knowing every possible variant, it is impossible to conclusively address the issue.

 No official documentation exists for malware because its stealth is how it survives.
 While independent researchers and antivirus companies provide information about their findings in some cases, no guarantee can be made that the information is entirely accurate or complete.
 Once that information is released to the public, malware authors may alter their programs to function in a new manner in order to remain undetected.

 The only viable solutions for handling a hacked server are the following: